Gershon Baskin

-Gershon Baskin (גרשון בסקין; born 2 May 1956) is an Israeli columnist, social and political activist, and a researcher of the Israeli–Palestinian conflict and peace process.
-In February 2025, Baskin, together with Samer Sinijlawi, founded the Alliance for Two States.
+Gershon Baskin (גרשון בסקין; born 2 May 1956) is an American-born Israeli columnist, peace activist, and researcher of the Israeli–Palestinian conflict and peace process.

-Baskin is the Middle East Director of International Communities Organisation.
-ICO is a UK-based NGO working in conflict zones with failed peace processes.
+Baskin is the Middle East Director of International Communities Organisation, a London-based NGO working in conflict zones with failed peace processes.
+In February 2025, Baskin and Samer Sinijlawi, founded the Alliance for Two States.

 Biography

 Born to a Jewish family in New York City, Baskin became involved in the civil rights movement and the anti–Vietnam War movement during his time as a teenager.
 In 1978, Baskin received his BA from New York University in the politics and history of the Middle East.
 He received his MA (1992) and Ph.D.
 (1994) from Greenwich University in International Relations.
 His Ph.D. dissertation was on Territory and Sovereignty in the Future of Jerusalem, parts of which became a book, Jerusalem of Peace, published by IPCRI.